 We realized that we never wrote down a guide on what to eat in Naples Italy.
 I guess now, it’s the time to share all the best food in Naples you have to try.
 This Naples food guide, it’s not the usual one with places and dishes to check out, we’ve included even the best street food in Naples, local experiences and tips to keep in mind for your future trip to Naples!
-We bet you hungry now?
+We bet you are hungry now.
 Let’s discover all the delightful food!

 Naples food guide – Best food in Naples Italy

 We couldn’t avoid opening our guide about what to eat in Naples Italy, listing the best pizza in the world.
-This unique dish, named as immaterial World Heritage by Unesco, it’s on the top of the list of food to try in Naples by everybody.
+This unique dish, named as immaterial World Heritage by Unesco, it’s at the top of the list of food to try in Naples by everybody.
 However not many know that the regular rounded pizza isn’t the only of its kind.
 While discovering Naples you might understand that this city has much more to offer to travellers and food lovers.
-Pizza has various kinds of dough, shape, preparation and toppings.
+Pizza has various kinds of dough, shapes, preparation and toppings.